 The Queenreturns toBuckingham Palaceto watch another march outside the gates, and once a 41-gun salute has been heard to signal the end of thebirthday parade,Queen Elizabethleads theBritish royal familyon to thebalcony of Buckingham Palacefor a Royal Air Force flypast.

-With this year's event being uniquely different, here are some of the most memorable royal family moments from Trooping The Colour throughout the years!
+Ahead of this year's event, here are some of the most memorable royal family moments from Trooping The Colour throughout the years!

 Toddler George stayed with his Spanish nanny Maria Teresa Turrion Borrallo to watch some of the proceedings for the first time from a nearby window, and the baby Prince delighted royal fan watchers by cheekily sticking his tongue out for the cameras.